All planning checklists

 Start the first planned activity (if applicable)

-If starting with a walk, head towards a local AONB path directly from the property or drive to a scenic point like West Bay cliffs.
+Walk a local AONB path from the house or drive to West Bay cliffs for a scenic start.

 Easy·High impact